konapun/HomegrownMVC/README.md

       'id' => 0 // Here we use the ID builder specified above ));

+Singular models also provide cacheable methods.
+For instance, if you have a long-running operation and want it to be run only once and then return the computed result for subsequent calls, this may be a good candidate for caching.
+You can set up cacheable methods in `SingularModel::configure()`:

+    // Example SingularModel which sets up caching: class Taxon extends SingularModel {

+      function configure() {
+        $this->cache('findTaxonomicRank', 'taxonomic_rank');
+      }

+      protected function findTaxonomicRank() {
+        $result = $this->someLongRunningOperation();
+        return $result;
+      }
+    }

+Note that cached methods must be defined as `protected` - Since PHP's magic method `__call` can only intercept calls to non-existant functions, this is the only way to get caching to work.
+A reflection call is used to guarantee method visibility is correctly set.
+The second argument to `cache` defines the key that should be used for the cache value when the SingularModel is hashified.
+If no value is provided, the cached value will not be included in the hash output.
+Note that caching support is only available for methods which do not take any parameters for now (this is also enforced).

 #### Extended CSV
 Data files are given in an extended CSV format which is normal CSV with the following addition: You may link text from other files as a field value by adding the `file:` prefix before giving the filename.